-What Is a Passive Solar System?
+Elements of a Passive Solar System

 A passive solar system is a collection of various building elements designed for the collection and conversion of solar energy in order to power a building's energy needs.
 Such a system includes specially designed windows, walls, and floors, all working together.
 Depending on the environmental climate and the building's orientation during peak periods of sunlight, these elements work together in various ways to absorb and distribute solar energy.
 This might enhance climate control or limit the effect of environmental extremes.
 A passive solar system may also consist of thermal insulation, mass and shading properties of materials, treatments, and technologies.